stanley-fork/ragit/docs/config.md

 # Configuration

 Ragit is highly configurable.
 The config files can be found at `.ragit/configs`, but I don't recommend you modifying it manually.
-If you have modified it manually and have trouble accessing a knowledge-base, try `rag check --auto-recover`.
+If you have modified it manually and have trouble accessing a knowledge-base, try `rag check --recover`.

 ## `config` command